bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [redeem script]: /en/developer-guide#term-redeem-script "A pubkey script created by the recipient, hashed, and given to the spender for use in a P2SH output"
 [refund]: /en/developer-guide#issuing-refunds "A transaction which refunds some or all satoshis received in a previous transaction"
 [regression test mode]: /en/developer-examples#regtest-mode "A local testing environment in which developers can control blocks"
+[reject message]: /en/developer-reference#reject "A P2P network message used to indicate a previously-received message was rejected for some reason"
 [root certificate]: /en/developer-examples#term-root-certificate "A certificate belonging to a certificate authority (CA)"
 [root seed]: /en/developer-guide#term-root-seed "A potentially-short value used as a seed to generate a master private key and master chain code for an HD wallet"
 [RPC byte order]: /en/developer-reference#hash-byte-order "A hash digest displayed with the byte order reversed; used in Bitcoin Core RPCs and other software."